 While the relationship between acne and food is yet to be discovered, try keeping dairy, sugar, and fast food to a minimum (more on this later)!

-Studies have even shown that people who had an increased amount of stress in their life had more severe acne than those with milder stress.
+Studies have even shown that people who had an increased amount of stress in their lives had more severe acne than those with milder stress.

 This is what I like to call bonus information!
 While acne scars are not exactly in the lineup when it comes to acne vulgaris, they are often the lasting reminders of breakouts.
-Acne scars need special attention, so here is a little information to help you out.
+Acne scars need special attention, so here is some information to help you.